Irenexzwen/3D-genome-gitbook/chapter1.md

     - Records for eaxct parameters that enable collaborators and public to repeat the trials.
 - Easy for **comparison**:
  - Compare own data with published papaer —— preloaded dataset.
- - Compare data from different analysis pipeline.
+ - Compare data from different analysis pipelines.
- - Compare 2 datasets in one screen, with exact same scalability，same region which needs fast and intelligent localization.
+ - Compare 2 datasets in one screen, with exact same scalability and same region, which needs fast and intelligent localization.
 - **Desktop** applicaton, **off-line** usage.
-- **3D** even **4D** vis.
+- **3D** ,even **4D** vis.
 - **One stop** service, the only desidered input is the raw reads data :D

+## 4.Current plights
+- **Size**: trillions of pixels of one high resolution heatmap.
+- **Storage** of the data, need a standard format ".hic"
+- **Smart computation** with the need of in time zoom-in & out
+- **Input format** not uniform.
+A contact matrix, compressed TAD data or others.
+- **Normalization** methods for comparing different datasets.
+- ...

+## 5.Overview of tools

+## 6.